CDP vs Marketing Cloud: Why You Probably Need Both in 2026

 So you’ve got your email marketer who thinks this person is cold and unengaged.
 Your paid ads person thinks they’re super interested.
 Your support team thinks they’re annoyed.
 Your sales guy has no idea where they are in the journey.
 Everyone’s working from a different version of the truth.

 And your customer?
-They experience the weirdness.
+They feel the weirdness.
 They get marketing emails for stuff they already bought.
 They see ads for things they looked at once.
 They have to repeat their story to different departments.
 It sucks for them.
 It’s inefficient for you.

 Where These Two Tools Come In

-Okay, so two types of tools exist to fix this nightmare.
+Two types of tools exist to fix this nightmare.

 A CDP is basically the person who collects all the puzzle pieces.